tim-degroot/data_project/readme.md

 *Developped by Tim de Groot for the course [Data Processing](https://studiegids.uva.nl/xmlpages/page/2022-2023/zoek-vak/vak/98740) of the UvA*
-# What explains variation in land rents? - Data Processing project
+# What explains variation in land rents?
-The aim of this project is to analyse different variables and their effect on land rents.
-The final product presented is a notebook which contains some background information including some plots and two interactive dashboards which give insight on the explanatory variables that cause difference in land rents in the Netherlands.
+## Aim and research question

-## Research question
+The aim of this project is to empirically identify the impact of various characteristics of locations on land rents.
+It builds on an important notion in urban economics that land rents capture the attractiveness of locations, as it is a measure of the willingnes to pay for living in a particular location.
+This willingness is of course influenced by a lot of different characteristics.
+The question that is central in this project is what the characteristics of locations are for which people are willing to pay, and how much.
+Or, put simply: what explains variation in land rents?

-What explains variation in land rents?
+The final product presented is a notebook which contains some background information including some plots and two interactive dashboards which give insight on the explanatory variables that cause differences in land rents in the Netherlands.
+It can serve as a starting point for further development with specialists in the field of urban economics.

 ## Installation
 Download all files (Markdown files are not required for running the program).